FCOI Key Terms

 The work that investigators do at or on behalf of Children's is part of their institutional responsibilities, including but not limited to research conducted at, on behalf of or through Seattle Children's; consultation; teaching; professional practice; management duties; and service on Seattle Children's institutional committees or boards.

 Many investigators have appointments at more than one institution.
 Any work performed at or on behalf of another institution at which an investigator holds a joint appointment is subject to that institution's policies.
-Please see Helpful Links at the bottom right corner of the page for links to financial conflict of interest information for some of our partner institutions, such as University of Washington and Fred Hutchinson Cancer Research Center.
+Please see Helpful Links at the bottom right corner of the page for links to financial conflict of interest information for some of our partner institutions, such as University of Washington and Fred Hutchinson Cancer Center.

 In general, a financial interest is anything of monetary value, easily determined or not, that is possessed by an investigator or their spouse, domestic partner and/or dependent children.